BANKEX/asset-toolkit/ISAO/README.md

 ###### DEFAULT STATE

 In state parameters of the ISAO contact are set and can't be changed, except related ERC20 token address.
-In order to set it you need to call `setERC20Token` method on ISAO contract.
+To set it you need to call `setERC20Token` method on ISAO contract.
 This method is defined in the base `ERC20Cassette ` contract.

 The following requirements must be met before administrator will be able to change state to RAISING:

-- Related ERC20 token is set in the ISAO contract
+- The related ERC20 token is set in the ISAO contract
 - ISAO contact have enough supply of related ERC20 token

 Administrator or paybot call `setState` method and pass `ST_RAISING = 0x01 ` as an argument.

 ###### RAISING STATE

-At that state investors can by tokens by sending ETH to the contract or calling payable `BuyShare ` function, it will assign proper number of tokens according with funding stage in the internal ISAO token balance storage.
+At that state investors can by tokens by sending ETH to the contract or calling payable `BuyShare ` function, it will assign a proper number of tokens according with funding stage in the internal ISAO token balance storage.

-##### 3. Change state from RASING to DISTRIBTUION or MONET_BACK
+##### 3. Change state from RASING to DISTRIBUTION or MONET_BACK

 ![raising-to-distribution-or-money-back](https://artall64.github.io/tmp-isao-images/raising-to-distribution-or-money-back.svg)